Carl-4000/Springboard_Intro_To_Data_Science_Thesis_Project_Repository/README.md

 #Data:

 This project uses data simulated by a model, and then various strategies of model validation.
 The core of this simulation is the Gameflow Chart, where time is on the x-axis, and score difference is the y-axis.
+For the final product, roughly 2.5 million basketball games were simulated and evaluated.

 #Product: